xak2000/nomad/website/source/docs/job-specification/affinity.html.md

 }
 ```

-Affinities apply to task groups but may be specified within job and task stanzas as well.
+Affinities apply to task groups but may be specified within job and task blocks as well.
 Job affinities apply to all groups within the job.
 Task affinities apply to the whole task group
 that the task is a part of.